In Vitro Fertilization (cont.)

 Donors may contribute the egg or the sperm (or even a frozen embryo) to an IVF program when a partner is not able to produce the egg or sperm.

-Sperm donation: This can be routinely done for women whose male partners have impaired sperm or low sperm counts.
+Sperm donation: This can be routinely done for women whose male partners have impaired sperm or low sperm counts, or if the partner has a genetic disease that could be transmitted to the baby.
 Donation may be anonymous from a sperm bank.
 In some cases, a male partner may "bank" sperm if he anticipates problems with chemotherapy or other medical conditions that may affect his sperm later in life.

 Embryo donation: Receiving a donor embryo (usually from a frozen embryo created in the laboratory from another couple) is the earliest form of adoption.
 The donor couple must sign an advance directive regarding embryo ownership and disposition.
 Those directives should include statements regarding (1) embryo donation to another couple, (2) donation of the embryos for research, or (3) disposition of the embryos after thawing.

 Must Read Articles Related to In Vitro Fertilization

 Infertility affects about 6.1 million people in the United Statesâ€”about 10% of men and women of reproductive age.
 A learn more >>